Kolkata Knight Riders: Livery

 Initially, when the Kolkata Knight Riders were first introduced in 2008, the logo of the team consisted of a blazing golden Viking helmet against a black background with the name of the team written in gold next to it.
 However, the black background was changed to purple in the third season.
 It was in 2012 that the current logo, which has a blazing purple Corinthian helmet trimmed with gold, with Kolkata Knight Riders written within a shield, was introduced.

 The tagline of the team was "All the King's Men" during the first four seasons.
 However, in the fifth it was replaced by "New Dawn, New Knights".
 The team's official colours were black and gold during the first two seasons.
 At the time, Khan said that "golden symbolizes spirit of life and black presents the Goddess Kali."
 It was later changed to purple and gold during the third season and was kept so.
 The jersey was created by Bollywood fashion designer Manish Malhotra.

 The main theme of the team, Korbo, Lorbo, Jeetbo Re (we will act, fight, and win!), was scored by Vishal–Shekhar duo.
 A Knight Riders album featuring several singers and music composers, including Usha Uthup and Bappi Lahiri, was also created.

+Kit suppliers and shirt sponsors

+Multinational communications corporation Nokia was the official founding sponsor of the Kolkata Knight Riders and remained their principal sponsor until 2014.
+In 2015, Chinese mobile phone manufacturer Gionee took over as their principal sponsor and signed a three-year deal worth ₹540 million.
+In 2018, Nokia returned as the main sponsor of the Knight Riders, signing a two-year deal.
+Star Plus, Reebok, HDIL, Kit Kat, SB Nation, Doublemint, SAP AG, Asian Paints, Red FM 93.5, Seiko, U.S. Polo Assn., Uber, Philips, Dish TV, Sansui Electric, Ola Cabs, Exide, SRMB Steel, TTK Prestige, Acko General Insurance, JSW Paints, Manipal Hospitals, FanCode, Listerine, Tecno Mobile, Radio Nasha, Lux Cozi, Ibibo, Sprite, Pepsi, Bira 91, Royal Stag, Pocari Sweat, Sony Music India, Greenply, MoneyGram, Unacademy, Colgate and Radio One have all formerly been either co-sponsors or partners.

+In 2020 and 2021, MPL became their principal sponsor.
+In 2022, the principal sponsor of the Kolkata Knight Riders was the Esports app WinZO Sports.
+For the 2023 season, their main sponsor was the fantasy sports app MyFab11.
+In 2024 and 2025, their main shirt sponsors were Dream11.

+As of 2026, they have partnerships with BKT Tyres, Thums Up, Big Ant Studios, RR Kabel, Amul, The Telegraph, Fever FM, Google Gemini, Google AI Mode, Kingfisher and Battlegrounds Mobile India among others.
+They also have co-sponsorship deals with Jio, Google Pay, Vikram Solar and Amaron.

+Reebok was the official kit supplier for the Knight Riders from 2008 to 2013.
+For 2014 and 2015, U.S. Polo Assn. manufactured kits for the team.
+In 2021, Indian apparel brand Wrogn Active became the official merchandising partner of the Knight Riders.